Yoga for Piriformis Syndrome

 Summary: This pose is like a warm hug for your hip, easing piriformis tension with minimal strain.

-2. Supine Piriformis Stretch with Strap
+2. Piriformis Stretch Yoga: Supine Strap Variation

 Color: 🟢 (Green)